A Homeowners Help Guide To Pest Control

 Salmonellosis is an bacterial infection of the Salmonella type.
 It is transmitted through contaminated food or water.
 Disease can be lethal if left untreated.
 Symptoms for the disease are fevers, headaches and stomach cramps.

 Rats are the most common carriers of the plague.
 The disease itself is commonly transmitted through fleas who have fed on rats and then bit humans.
 This disease is very lethal if left untreated.

 As you can see from our guide above, even the most common and seemingly harmless pests can, in fact, carry deadly diseases.
 For the safety for yourself and your loved ones, we highly recommend calling in a professional if you suspect a pest infestation.
 Many people attempt to take care of their pest infestations by themselves, not aware of the consequences.
 For example, the deadly Hantavirus Pulmonary Syndrome virus can still be present in the home long after the rat problem has been dealt with.
-At INC Pest Control, our treatments not only address the immediate pest problem, but also ensure a safe and sanitary environment afterwards.
-Our technicians are all properly trained to remove any strain of disease from your homes so that you and your family can rest easy and peacefully.
-Give us a call today for any of your pest control needs!
+There are many pest control companies out there that offer treatment services, but beware of gimmicks.
+A professional pest control company will not only address the immediate pest problem, but will also ensure a safe and sanitary environment afterwards.
+Certified pest control technicians should be properly trained to remove any strain of disease from your homes so that you and your family can rest easy and peacefully.